Olfactory epithelium: Supporting cells

 Analogous to neural glial cells, the supporting cells are non-neural cells in the olfactory epithelium that are located in the apical layer of the pseudostratified ciliated columnar epithelium.
 There are two types of supporting cells in the olfactory epithelium: sustentacular cells and microvillar cells.
 The sustentacular cells function as metabolic and physical support for the olfactory epithelium.
 Microvillar cells are another class of supporting cells that are morphologically and biochemically distinct from the sustentacular cells, and arise from a basal cell population that expresses the c-KIT cell surface protein.

 Basal cells

-Resting on or near the basal lamina of the olfactory epithelium, basal cells are stem cells capable of division and differentiation into either supporting or olfactory cells.
+Resting on or near the basal lamina of the olfactory epithelium, olfactory basal cells are stem cells capable of division and differentiation into either supporting or olfactory cells.
 While some of these basal cells divide rapidly, a significant proportion remain relatively quiescent and replenish olfactory epithelial cells as needed.
 This leads to the olfactory epithelium being replaced every 6–8 weeks.

-Basal cells can be divided on the basis of their cellular and histological features into two populations: the horizontal basal cells, which are slowly dividing reserve cells that express p63; and globose basal cells, which are a heterogeneous population of cells consisting of reserve cells, amplifying progenitor cells, and immediate precursor cells.
+Olfactory basal cells can be divided on the basis of their cellular and histological features into two populations: the horizontal basal cells, which are slowly dividing reserve cells that express p63; and globose basal cells, which are a heterogeneous population of cells consisting of reserve cells, amplifying progenitor cells, and immediate precursor cells.